Oil firms face further cuts as low prices linger

 "We'll see throughout the year whether we stay there (capex) or not, we're seeing a lot of cost efficiencies," chief executive Rex Tillerson said at the IHS CERAWeek conference.

-Analysts at HSBC singled out BP, Chevron, Statoil and Total for having "management aggressively looking to exploit this period to improve long-term returns."
+Analysts at HSBC singled out BP, Chevron (CVX.N), Statoil (STL.OL) and Total for having "management aggressively looking to exploit this period to improve long-term returns."

 "Some of the companies now view the current environment not as a threat, but as the best opportunity for a re-set of project economics in well over 10 years," HSBC said in a note.